 Yes, gingivitis can be reversed.
 Gingivitis is the early stage of gum disease, which commonly occurs due to plaque and tartar build-up.
-Also, it may occur due to smoking, dry mouth, and vitamin-C deficiency.
-By treating the underlying cause of gingivitis, inflamed gums can be reversed to healthy gums.
+Also, it may occur due to smoking, dry mouth, and vitamin C deficiency.
+By treating the underlying cause of gingivitis, inflamed gums can be reversed into healthy gums.

 However, If you left gingivitis untreated, the inflammation will spread to the tooth-supporting tissues such as bone and periodontal ligaments (tooth anatomy).
 This stage is known as periodontitis, which can cause permanent damage that can’t be reversed.
 Complications of periodontitis include severe gum recession, dental pockets, dental abscess, tooth mobility, and even tooth loss.
 So, you should visit your dentist regularly to reverse gingivitis early.

 If you have gum bleeding or red, swollen gums, you should visit your dentist immediately for diagnosis and treatment.

 Gingivitis can be reversed by professional teeth cleaning, which involves the removal of plaque and tartar from teeth surfaces and below the gum line.
 When plaque is left on tooth surfaces, it hardens and turns into tartar, which can’t be removed by brushing or flossing.
 At the dental office, your dentist will use an ultrasonic scaler to remove tartar and reverse gingivitis.
 Also, your dentist will treat problems that facilitate the accumulation of plaque and tartar, such as cavities in between teeth and poorly fitted crowns or bridges.

 Care at Home